olive-language/olive/docs/getting_started.md

 ## Core Concepts to Know

 **Indentation defines blocks.** There are no braces.
-Consistent indentation is required — the compiler will tell you if it's wrong.
+Consistent indentation is required; the compiler will tell you if it's wrong.

 **Variables are immutable by default.** Use `let mut` when you need to reassign.
 This isn't a restriction so much as a signal in the code: if something is `mut`, it changes; if it isn't, it doesn't.